KGP-Speedcubers/docs/community/socials.md

     - On Facebook:
         - "Share to Feed": Share with a caption.
         - "Share Now": Share without a caption.
-    - On Twitter:
-        - "Quote": Share the original tweet with a caption.
-        - "Repost": Share without a caption otherwise.
-    - On LinkedIn:
-        - "Repost with your thoughts": Share the post with a caption.
-        - "Repost": Share without a caption.
-    - On Instagram:
-        - "Story": Generally, posts should be added to the story.
-        - "Collaborative Post": In rare cases, a collaborative post can be released if approved internally, and the other organization agrees.
-(See [Instagram documentation](https://help.instagram.com/5861247717337470/?cms_platform=iphone-app&helpref=platform_switcher))

 ### Direct Message and Comment Reply Guidelines
 - One executive should be assigned to each social media platform to read comments under posts and direct messages at least once a day and reply.